comprna/reorientexpress/README.md

 # ReorientExpress [![DOI](https://zenodo.org/badge/162119902.svg)](https://zenodo.org/badge/latestdoi/162119902)

 ReorientExpress is a program to create, test and apply models to predict the 5'-to-3' orientation of long-reads from cDNA sequencing with Nanopore or PacBio using deep neural networks for samples without a genome or a transcriptome reference.
+For details on the benchmarkings and analyses performed with this program, please see our publication: https://www.ncbi.nlm.nih.gov/pubmed/31783882

 ----------------------------
 # Table of Contents